garonfok/personal-website/README.md

 ## Summary

 This is the personal website of Garon Fok.
-It is built with TypeScript, Node.js, React, TailwindCSS, and HeadlessUI.

 - [Personal Website](#personal-website)
   - [Summary](#summary)